ABOUT

 "Internal strucutre of dusty starburst galaxy BRI1335 revealed by ALMA [CII] gas kinematics"

-• Sep.
-2021, Univ. of Tsukuba Theoretical Astrophysics Group Tsukuba Uchu Forum, Ibaraki, Japan
+- Sep.
+2021, Tsukuba Univ.
+Theoretical Astrophysics group colloquium, Ibaraki, Japan

 "Identifying galactic structures in a galaxy more than 12 billion years ago using the gas dynamics"

-• Jun.
+- Jun.
 2021, Osaka Univ.
-Theoretical AstroPhysics Group (OUTAP) Colloquium, Osaka, Japan
+Theoretical AstroPhysics Group Colloquium, Osaka, Japan

 "Rotating gas dynamics and spiral morphology in a galaxy at redshift 4.4"